Variational quantum algorithms on cat qubits: Numerical Experiments

 If the Toffoli gate is not considered as native and is instead compiled with other one and two qubit gates, the depth of the circuit increases and the threshold is altered towards a lower value.
 For a low number of layers, the main contributions to the errors originates from the Toffoli layers.
 As the number of layers increases, the gap between the native and non native Toffoli gates decreases.

-We can now analyse these results.
-First, not considering the Toffili gate as native (here native means that the level of noise introduced by the Toffoli gate is of the same order of magnitude as the for one or a two qubit gates) drastically shifts the functioning regime of VQLS towards lower values of noise level.
-This indicates that the fact that the Toffoli gate is native for the cat qubits model, might offer an advantage over a technology that needs to compile it with other gates.
+This indicates that the fact that the Toffoli gate is native for the cat qubits model might offer an advantage over a technology that needs to compile it with other gates.
 In the NISQ regime, the depth introduced by the compilation of the Toffoli gate is large enough compared to the total depth of the circuit, which constrains the averaged error rate introduced in the circuit.